veenzent/wireframing/README.md

 ---

 Each of these elements works together to create a **cohesive and user-centered layout**, ensuring that the design supports both functionality and user experience.

+## Types of Wireframes

+Wireframes can vary in their level of detail and complexity.
+The two main types are **Low-Fidelity** and **High-Fidelity** wireframes.
+Each serves a unique purpose at different stages of the design process.

+### 🧩 Low-Fidelity Wireframes
+**Definition:**
+Low-fidelity wireframes are **simple sketches or basic digital layouts** that focus on the overall structure, layout, and functionality rather than visual design.
+They often use simple shapes, grayscale colors, and placeholder text (like “Lorem Ipsum”) to represent content.

+**When to Use:**
+- Early in the design process, during brainstorming and concept validation.
+- When the goal is to communicate general ideas or page structure to stakeholders.
+- To encourage feedback on layout and navigation without getting distracted by design details.

+**Example:**
+A quick black-and-white sketch showing the position of a header, sidebar, and main content area.

+**Benefits:**
+- Fast and inexpensive to create.
+- Easy to adjust based on feedback.
+- Helps clarify structure and functionality before detailed design begins.

+---

+### 🎨 High-Fidelity Wireframes
+**Definition:**
+High-fidelity wireframes are **detailed and refined versions** that closely resemble the final design.
+They include actual spacing, typography, buttons, colors, and sometimes even interactivity.

+**When to Use:**
+- Later in the design process, after the layout and structure have been approved.
+- To test user interactions and get closer feedback on the look and feel of the product.
+- As a reference for developers before implementation begins.

+**Example:**
+A digital mockup showing the final color scheme, fonts, icons, and interactive buttons for an app’s login screen.

+**Benefits:**
+- Provides a realistic preview of the final product.
+- Helps identify usability issues with detailed design elements.
+- Useful for stakeholder presentations and development handoff.

+---

+## What Type of Wireframe Is This?

+The wireframe shown here is a **Low-Fidelity Wireframe**.
+It emphasizes **layout, structure, and navigation flow** rather than detailed visuals or styling.
+This type of wireframe is ideal for **early-stage planning** and helps designers and stakeholders focus on user experience and functionality before moving to high-fidelity design.